LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/studio.rst

 1. Add code that runs on the ``window`` ``load`` event.

-   * This is done because we can't interact with the HTML elements until the page has loaded.
+   a.
+This is done because we can't interact with the HTML elements until the page has loaded.

 2. Make a GET request using ``fetch`` to the astronauts API `https://api.education.launchcode.org/astronauts <https://api.education.launchcode.org/astronauts>`_

-   * Do this part inside the ``load`` event handler.
+   a.
+Do this part inside the ``load`` event handler.

 3. Add each astronaut returned to the web page.

-   * Use this HTML template shown below.
+   a.
+Use the HTML template shown below.
-   * Be sure to use the exact HTML including the CSS classes. (starter code contains CSS definitions)
+   b.
+Be sure to use the exact HTML including the CSS classes. (starter code contains CSS definitions)

 Example JSON